Env Vars and Secrets

 name = "my-container-worker"

-does not need to be set, at it is automatically
+does not need to be specified in the Wrangler config file, as it is automatically

 added to env